Sri Lanka PM says economy 'has collapsed,' unable to buy oil

-COLOMBO, Sri Lanka (AP) — Sri Lanka’s prime minister says its debt-laden economy has “collapsed” after months of shortages of food, fuel and electricity, and the South Asian island nation cannot even purchase imported oil.
+COLOMBO, Sri Lanka (AP) — Sri Lanka's debt-laden economy has “collapsed” after months of shortages of food, fuel and electricity, its prime minister told lawmakers Wednesday, in comments underscoring the country's dire situation as it seeks help from international lenders.

-“We are now facing a far more serious situation beyond the mere shortages of fuel, gas, electricity and food.
-Our economy has completely collapsed.
-That is the most serious issue before us today,” Prime Minister Ranil Wickremesinghe told Parliament.
+Prime Minister Ranil Wickremesinghe told Parliament the South Asian country is “facing a far more serious situation beyond the mere shortages of fuel, gas, electricity and food.
+Our economy has completely collapsed.”

-Wickremesinghe is also the finance minister tasked with stabilizing the economy, which is foundering under the weight of heavy debts, lost tourism revenue and other impacts from the pandemic and surging costs for commodities.
+While Sri Lanka's crisis is considered its worst in recent memory, Wickremesinghe’s assertion that the economy has collapsed did not cite any specific new developments.
+It appeared intended to emphasize to his critics and opposition lawmakers that he has inherited a difficult task that can’t be fixed quickly, as the economy founders under the weight of heavy debts, lost tourism revenue and other impacts from the pandemic, as well as surging costs for commodities.

+Lawmakers of the country's two main opposition parties are boycotting Parliament this week to protest against Wickremesinghe, who became prime minister just over a month ago and is also finance minister, for not having delivered on his pledges to turn the economy around.

 “Currently, the Ceylon Petroleum Corporation is $700 million in debt,” he told lawmakers.
 “As a result, no country or organization in the world is willing to provide fuel to us.
 They are even reluctant to provide fuel for cash,” he said.

-Wickremesinghe said the government had failed to act in time to turn the situation around, as Sri Lanka's foreign reserves dwindled.
+Wickremesinghe took office in May after days of violent protests over the country’s economic crisis forced his predecessor to step down.
+In his comments Wednesday, he blamed the previous government for failing to act in time to turn the situation around, as Sri Lanka’s foreign reserves dwindled.

+The foreign currency crisis has crimped imports, creating severe shortages of food, fuel, electricity and other essentials like medicines, forcing people to stand in long lines to fulfill basic needs.

 “If steps had at least been taken to slow down the collapse of the economy at the beginning, we would not be facing this difficult situation today.
 But we lost out on this opportunity.
 We are now seeing signs of a possible fall to rock bottom,” he said.